How to Get Started with Intermittent Fasting

 At that time, I didn’t have a name for it, but I’ve referred to it in every post I’ve written since about losing weight.
 Now I know it’s called intermittent fasting or time restricted eating.

 If you are like me, anything with the word fasting in it sounds scary.
 But I started doing it without knowing what it was, much less that it was healthy too.
 As it turns out, fasting is actually great for your health.

-While, I didn’t know it this at first but fasting is good for you.
-I knew that eating every-two-hours is bad for us.
+While, I didn’t know it this at first, fasting is good for you.
+Most people eat way too often, all day long.